Py-Contributors/awesomeScripts/README.md

 <a href="https://api.github.com/repos/py-contributors/awesomescripts/contributors"><img src="https://img.shields.io/github/contributors/py-contributors/awesomeScripts?style=for-the-badge" alt="total contributors"></a>
 </p>

+## `DISCLAIMER : The Scripts are not tested therefore use it on your own risk. our team will be not resposible for any damage.`

 ## How to Contribute 🤔

 You can contribute by adding new scripts, improving current scripts or documentation.
 Here are some instructions